bazelbuild/bazel/site/versions/master/docs/skylark/macros.md

 ## Debugging

 *   `bazel query --output=build //my/path:all` will show you how the BUILD file looks like after evaluation.
 All macros, globs, loops are expanded.

 *   You can also use [print](lib/globals.html#print) for debugging.
 It displays the message as a warning during the loading phase.
-Except in rare cases, remove your `print` calls before submitting the code to the depot.
+Except in rare cases, either remove `print` calls, or make them conditional under a `debugging` parameter that defaults to `False` before submitting the code to the depot.

 ## Errors